 Waxing has been around for centuries as a hair removal technique.
 And the technique hasn’t changed too much.
 Wax is warmed until it’s soft and spreadable (it shouldn’t be boiling hot or feel uncomfortably warm).
 Using a wooden stick that looks a lot like a tongue depressor, the warm wax is spread on the treatment area.
-Usually the wax is applied in small portions at a time.
+Usually, the wax is applied in small portions at a time.
 Then a clean white cloth is pressed down on top of the warm wax and is yanked off quickly, pulling out the hair with it—roots and all.
-Waxing can remove hair anywhere on the body, including the upper lip, chin, eyebrows, bikini area, arms and legs.
+Waxing can remove hair anywhere on the body, including the upper lip, chin, eyebrows, bikini area, arms, and legs.

 Waxing is best done in a spa or a salon, but home kits are available.
 It is vital however to do the procedure in hygienic conditions and to follow treatment with an antibacterial lotion.
-Done incorrectly, waxing can lead to nasty skin infection.
+Done incorrectly, waxing can lead to a nasty skin infection.

 Whether done with an electric or straight razor, shaving is akin to cutting hair, only it does so close to the skin.
 Shaving doesn’t remove hair at the root, nor does it disturb the follicle.
 This means the effects are only temporary, lasting anywhere from a few hours to a few days.

 Though it’s one of the easiest hair removal methods, shaving does have several drawbacks, including the risk of getting ingrown hairs, irritated skin, and cuts.
 You can minimize shaving problems by making sure hair is thoroughly wet first, shaving in the direction the hair grows, avoiding repeating strokes, and keeping skin relaxed while shaving.